wp-plugins/shipworks-e-commerce-bridge/readme.txt

 == Changelog ==

 = 2.7 =
+* Jigoshop displays better on the invoice.
+Shipping option and SKU number displayed.

+= 2.7 =
-Compatible with Cart66 Pro and Woocommerce Composite Products
+* Compatible with Cart66 Pro and Woocommerce Composite Products

 = 2.6 =
-*SKU number and Shipping option on invoices for WP eCommerce, Shopp, and Shopperpress.
+* SKU number and Shipping option on invoices for WP eCommerce, Shopp, and Shopperpress.

 = 2.5.2 =
-*Better compatibility with Woocommerce
+* Better compatibility with Woocommerce

 = 2.5.1 =
-*SKU number on invoices for easier management
+* SKU number on invoices for easier management

 = 2.5 =
-*Better compatibility with Woocommerce
+* Better compatibility with Woocommerce
-*Fixed some bugs
+* Fixed some bugs

 = 2.4 =
-*Compatible with Jigoshop
+* Compatible with Jigoshop
-*Fixed some bugs
+* Fixed some bugs

 = 2.3 =
-*Compatible with Cart66 Lite
+* Compatible with Cart66 Lite
-*Fixed some bugs
+* Fixed some bugs

 = 2.2 =
-*Compatible with WP e-Commerce
+* Compatible with WP e-Commerce
-*Update for Shopp 1.2.9 version
+* Update for Shopp 1.2.9 version
-*Fixed some bugs
+* Fixed some bugs

 = 2.1 =
-*Compatible with Woocommerce
+* Compatible with Woocommerce
-*Fixed some bugs
+* Fixed some bugs

 = 2.0 =
-*Totally rebuilt
+* Totally rebuilt
-*More stable
+* More stable
-*Compatible with shopperpress
+* Compatible with shopperpress

 = 1.0 =
-First version
+* First version

 == Upgrade Notice ==

+= 2.7.2 =
+This new version has a better compatibility with Jigoshop.

 = 2.7 =
-Compatible with Cart66 Pro and Woocommerce Composite Products
+Compatible with Cart66 Pro and Woocommerce Composite Products.

 = 2.6 =
 This new version the are more informations displayed on ShipWorks invoices ( SKU and Shipping_option ) for the following softwares : WP eCommerce, Shopp,Shopperpress.